Ma-Marcinowski/Verificational-Model/README.md

     * IAM criterion - ??? image pairs (equal number of positive and negative instances);

-    * Hard criterion -- ??? image pairs (equal number of positive and negative instances);
+    * Hard criterion - ??? image pairs (equal number of positive and negative instances);

-    * Soft criterion - ??? image pairs (equal number of positive and negative instances);
+    * Soft criterion - omitted due to a more precise method of empty images thresholding in the case of preprocessing v0.5;

     * Negative criterion - ??? image pairs (an arbitrary number);